jsshargel/Active-Directory-Lab/README.md

 # Active-Directory-Lab
 - This tutorial outlines how to set up a lab running active directory.
 - I learned how to build this lab from Josh Madakor.
-- You can check out his github at https://github.com/joshmadakor1 or his youtube channel at https://www.youtube.com/c/JoshMadakor
+- You can check out his GitHub at https://github.com/joshmadakor1 or his YouTube channel at https://www.youtube.com/c/JoshMadakor.
 # Technologies Used
 - VirtualBox
-- Powershell
+- PowerShell
 # Operating Systems Used
 - Windows 10
 - Server 2019